 This experience is a travel extension of the Clinical Observation II and IV course.
-The purpose is to analyze the clinical performance of experienced practitioners in a non-U.S.
+The purpose is to analyze the clinical performance of experienced practitioners in a non-US setting.

 Learn to make music business expansion plans for all sizes and types of music companies in a global context by applying market-trend data, sensitivity to local cultures, and knowledge of a wide range of music.

 This course is designed to provide graduate students in the helping and allied professions with an introduction to multicultural and cross-cultural counseling.

 Explore Ghana's higher education system as a case study through lectures from scholars and visits to Ghanaian colleges and universities.

 Creative and Cultural Industries have grown rapidly over the past 15 years attracting the attention of non-profit arts leaders, government officials, and cultural entrepreneurs.

 There is little dispute that federal policy enabled the development of a food system that produces inexpensive food and created a host of external costs.